Khaos Studios

 Ship it before it's ready

 We push the build out the door the moment it's useful to us, not when it has a polished feature matrix.
-Sometimes people love it.
+Sometimes people pick it up right away.
 Sometimes nobody downloads it for a month.
-Both are fine, the alternative is shipping nothing.
+Either way it's out in the world, and we keep improving it from there.

 04